Bira/octopus-carnival/_drafts/dnd-bobby.md

 Our version of Bobby is a 62-point character using the Apprentice _Fast_ Delver template as a base.
 He's a Strong delver at heart, but he's also tiny.
-The Barbarian package would make him an expert at wilderness survival but that's not something the show usually bothers to cover.
+The Barbarian package would make him an expert at wilderness survival but that's out of character for him.
 So instead of taking that template we're picking two upgrade modules: Fifth Level Fighter and Veteran, which do a good job of portraying Bobby's reckless bravery and his willingness to hit things lots and lots of times.

 Bobby is a perfect fit for the Fortune's Fool disadvantage module, and I made custom picks for the other half.

-Out of all the party, Bobby is the one most willing to engage in "traditional" combat, but despite what his character sheet says he doesn't actually know how to fight and the others often have to stop him from doing something suicidal.
+Bobby is the protagonist most willing to engage in "traditional" combat, but despite what his character sheet says he doesn't actually know how to fight and the others often have to stop him from doing something suicidal.
 His preferred tactic is to charge in and All-Out-Attack, and he's at his most effective when he does that to the surrounding architecture.

 ## Bobby the Barbarian, 62 points